 Pringles and Skittles Are Lying on Your Counter

 Putting the wrong foods in easily-seen, easily-reached places is one surefire way to urge on overeating.
-"Ever heard of 'out of sight, out of mind?'
-Well, you can't eat the things you don't have, and you're less likely to eat them if they aren't right in front of you," says Rebecca Lewis, RD for HelloFresh.
-"Instead, place bowls of fruits and veggies out on the counter and ditch the display of unhealthy snacks."
-Pro-tip: Make sure none of these 50 Unhealthiest Foods on the Planet are on your counter, fridge, or a stone's throw away from your kitchen, ever.
+“Ever heard of ‘out of sight, out of mind?’
+Well, you can’t eat the things you don’t have, and you’re less likely to eat them if they aren’t right in front of you,” says Rebecca Lewis, RD for HelloFresh.
+“Instead, place bowls of fruits and veggies out on the counter and ditch the display of unhealthy snacks.”
+Pro-tip: Make sure none of the unhealthiest foods on the planet are on your counter, fridge, or a stone’s throw away from your kitchen to avoid overeating them.

 You’re a Multitasking Master